chrismartel/ECSE415-Project-G7/README.md

 ## Dataset and Classification

 The dataset and classification code is located in `./classification/classification.ipynb` and can be run with Google Colab.

-The notbeook contains all the methods required to build datasets, perform preprocessing on images, perform cross-validation on SVM and random forest classifiers, and train and save SVM classifiers and associated hyper-parameters files.
+The notebook contains all the methods required to download data, build datasets, perform preprocessing on images, perform cross-validation on SVM and random forest classifiers, and train and save SVM classifiers and associated hyper-parameters files.
 It also contains a bunch of hyper-parameter tuning experiments.

 ## Detection and Localization